What is flu?

 Getting the flu vaccine is a safe and effective way to help prevent flu, avoid hospitalisation and reduce flu-related illness and death.

 You should recover at home within a week, without needing medical care.
-Contact your GP if you have severe symptoms or if you are in one of the high-risk groups.
+Contact your GP if you have severe symptoms or if you are aged 65 years and older, are pregnant, or if you have a long-term health condition that puts you at risk of complications of flu.

 If you are at home with flu or taking care of someone at home, follow these tips to help stop the flu spreading: